 TRIGGER WARNING: I am speaking about sensitive issues in graphic detail.
 Reader discretion is advised.

 As explained in the last post, things started unravelling last year but things escalated around January of this year.
-I found myself in a very negative head space and wasn’t watching what I was eating.
+I found myself in a very negative head space and wasn’t mindfully eating.
 Although I was eating plant based, I was eating some junk food and processed items like vegan soya sausages, oven chips, baked beans and Oreo biscuits.
 To be honest, I had kind of just given up.

 My UTI symptoms were severe.
 My sleep was being disrupted as I was getting up to urinate 5- 8 times a night and I had a constant feeling of irritation in my bladder that meant I felt uncomfortable and sore for most of the day.
 I kept feeling the urge to urinate but only passed a small amount of urine each time.
 As well as the UTI symptoms, I suffered with on/ off yeast infections and bacterial vaginosis which left me swollen, really sore and irritated ‘down there.’
 After many failed courses of antibiotics, I knew that there was no point in taking any more.
 I have always tried to avoid antibiotics where possible as they disrupt the balance of bacteria in the body which can actually exasperate symptoms or cause new issues.

 Alongside these urinary/ gynaecological issues, I was feeling particularly unwell.
 I use the term ‘viral’ as this feeling can best be described as a similar feeling to having a virus and being generally really run down.
 I began to suffer with muscular and nerve pain, sometimes it felt my spinal nerves were inflamed and ‘pulsating.’
 This pain would radiate along both sides of my spine, the base of my neck and along my shoulders.
 Sometimes, I had to take paracetamol or ibuprofen to cope.